Furqan666-uno/ai_summarizer/README.md

 <img width="1919" height="855" alt="image" src="https://github.com/user-attachments/assets/cedc1b0d-34e9-46fb-a59a-37dd6ea38058" />

-# AI Blog Generator
+# AI Summarizer
-This Django web application allows users to generate high-quality blog articles from YouTube videos using AI.
+This Django web application allows users to generate high-quality summary of YouTube videos using AI.
 Simply paste a YouTube link, and the system will:

 - Download the video audio
 - Transcribe the content using AssemblyAI